Mig-uel/go/README.md

 Go is a compiled language, which means that you need to install a compiler on your system in order to run Go programs.

 You can download the Go compiler from the official website at [golang.org](https://golang.org/).

+## About This Course

+This course is designed to teach you everything you need to know about Go, from the basics to more advanced topics.

+Topics covered in this course include:

+- Getting Started with Go
+- Essential Go Concepts
+- Packages
+- Pointers
+- Structs
+- Interfaces
+- Arrays, Slices, and Maps
+- Functions Deep Dive
+- Concurrency
+- Practice Projects